+Address:

-Location: East of University Courtyard on Barton and Keats
+5044 N. Barton Ave.
+M/S HC 81 (East of University Courtyard on Barton and Keats)

+Hours of Operative:

-Hours of Operation: Monday - Friday 8 a.m. to 4:45 p.m.
-Limited services available: 12-1 p.m.
+Monday - Friday 8 a.m. to 4:45 p.m. with limited services available 12 p.m. - 1 p.m.
 (Summer hours are 7 a.m. to 3:15 p.m.)

-The Student Health Center provides students with medical, health promotion & wellness services as well as psychological services oncampus.
+The Student Health Center provides students with medical, health promotion & wellness services as well as psychological services on- campus.
 The health center is supported largely by your mandatory health fee.
 Because of this, most services are free or are provided at a very low cost.